barseghyanartur/django-mongoengine-filter/docs/index.rst

 =========================
 django-mongoengine-filter
 =========================
-`django-mongoengine-filter` is a reusable Django application for allowing users to filter `mongoengine querysets`_ dynamically.
-It's very similar to popular `django-filter` library and is design to be used as a drop-in replacement (as much as it's possible) strictly tied to `MongoEngine`.
+``django-mongoengine-filter`` is a reusable Django application for allowing users to filter `mongoengine querysets`_ dynamically.
+It's very similar to popular ``django-filter`` library and is designed to be used as a drop-in replacement (as much as it's possible) strictly tied to ``MongoEngine``.

 Full documentation on `Read the docs`_.